Make (formerly Integromat) vs Zapier

 Pros

-• Competitive pricing with generous free tier for testing
+- Competitive pricing with generous free tier and flexible execution-based billing

 Cons